wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 - [ ] Which SCPs are attached to the _new_ OU and its parents?
 - [ ] Will this move result in any new policies applying to the account due to any deltas in these policy attachments?
 - [ ] Will any CloudFormation StackSets targeting the account via its original parent OUs be deleted?
+    - [ ] Will any deleted CloudFormation StackSets delete shared resources (such as IAM roles) that may need to be recovered?
 - [ ] Will any CloudFormation StackSets targeting the account via its new parent OUs be deployed?
 - [ ] Do any IAM policies, trust relationships, etc., in any AWS account within the Organization, target by OU?
 Does this OU include any of the original or new OU paths?
     - [ ] Grep your policies for the use of OU condition keys, including: `aws:PrincipalOrgPaths`, `aws:ResourceOrgPaths`, and `aws:SourceOrgPaths`